Economic Topology Optimization of District Heating Networks using a Pipe Penalization Approach

 \section{Introduction}

-In recent years, topology optimization has seen widespread application in fields such as structural mechanics, fluid flow, or heat transfer problems.
+In recent years, the field of topology optimization has seen widespread application in structural mechanics, fluid flow, or heat transfer problems.
 Here, challenging large-scale integer programming problems are solved by initially relaxing the integer variables and later steering it towards discrete solutions \cite{Deaton2014}.
 Due to these relaxations, the approach remains scalable, and large optimal design problems can be solved.
 In contrast, to optimize network topologies, combinatorial optimization approaches have traditionally been used (e.g. in transmission expansion planning \cite{Lumbreras2016a}).
 In these applications, networks can often be accurately described as linear optimization problems, which can be solved efficiently using Mixed Integer Programming (MIP) solvers.
 Coming from this network tradition, the topology of heating networks has mostly been optimized using MIP solvers.
 Examples include Resimont et al. \cite{Resimont2021}, Mertz et al.\cite{Mertz2016} or Dorfner \& Hamacher \cite{dorfner2014large}.

-Heating networks, or more specifically District Heating Networks (DHNs) are a network technology connecting heat demands and supplies through a network of insulated pipes carrying hot water.
+District Heating Networks (DHNs) are a network technology connecting heat demands and supplies through a network of insulated pipes carrying hot water.
 Due to its ability to connect a multitude of different renewable heat sources and provide heat to districts and entire cities, it is considered one of the core technologies to enable carbon-neutral space heating \cite{OECD/IEA2019}.
 In DHNs, the typically high upfront investment cost of groundworks and piping is a core decision variable for the feasibility of a development project.
 Therefore in the planning phase it is crucial to economically optimize a heating network while achieving an optimal discrete topology and pipe design.